 When one of these areas becomes unbalanced, it is inevitable that other parts of your health will also be affected.
 Think of your immune system, for example, and how we tend to get run down and sick when dealing with stressful situations.

-It's safe to say that the past year has been a rollercoaster of emotions for most of us, and life has been anything but normal.
-With everything we've been coping with on a global scale, it's no wonder that mental health is one area that has taken a big hit in so many people's lives.
+It's safe to say that for many of us keeping up with our fast-paced, modern lifestyles can take a toll on our mental health.
 If you've been finding it hard to relax lately or are suffering from brain fog, low mood, emotional distress, poor sleep, low energy, anxiety, or high levels of stress, you are absolutely not alone.

 Research shows that cases of anxiety, depression, and chronic stress are on the rise, with one report by GoodRx finding that the number of prescription fills reached record numbers in 2020.
 Stressful global events can act as a trigger, worsening symptoms for those suffering from anxiety, depression, or any mental illness.
 Outside of mental illness, a large percentage of people are reporting just generally feeling less mentally healthy during this time.